 Using the Agent for Test Runs

-After downloading and launching the agent, head over to the API test editor for the test you'd like to use the agent for.
+After downloading and launching the agent, head over to the API test editor for the test you want to use the agent for.
 If everything is working correctly, the agent will appear as an option in the Locations section of the environment settings:

-If you're testing an API across multiple realms (e.g. local, staging, prod), you may want to selectively enable the agent per-environment.
+If you are testing an API across multiple realms (for example local, staging, prod), you may want to selectively enable the agent per-environment.
 The agent can also be enabled in a shared environment used across tests within a single bucket.